Carbyon’s CEO Hans De Neve on revolutionizing carbon capture

 “We are genuinely aiming to bring about the end of the fossil fuel era.”

 Following a successful €15.3 million Series A investment round, bringing total funding to over €25 million, Dutch direct air capture (DAC) start-up Carbyon is poised to accelerate the development of its innovative CO₂ capture technology.
 This financing round will allow Carbyon to scale its patented ‘fast swing’ technology, which significantly reduces unit, energy, and project costs, making large-scale deployment more feasible.
-At the helm of this groundbreaking company is Hans De eve, a seasoned expert in renewable energy.
+At the helm of this groundbreaking company is Hans De Neve, a seasoned expert in renewable energy.
 With his background in smart grids, De Neve became fascinated by the potential of capturing CO₂ from the air to support green fuel production.

 This led him to join the industry and Carbyon is now making strides to address one of the world’s most pressing challenges.
 De Neve explains that Carbyon’s goal is to create a low-cost DAC machine which will make the production of green fuels and chemicals more economical than the use of fossil fuels.
 “We are genuinely aiming to bring about the end of the fossil fuel era,” he says.
 Carbyon’s long-term vision also includes using their technology to reduce atmospheric CO₂ levels to pre-industrial concentrations, thereby providing a solution for both current and historic emissions.